Waleedmz10/Waleedmz10.github.io/_posts/2026-06-23-One-Connected-Camera-15000-Eyes.md

 The startup log is underrated — the device basically hands you a map of its own memory every time you power it on.
 Pairing that map with binwalk removed almost all the guesswork.

-> 📷 Screenshot 6 — binwalk output showing the parts it found.
-> 📷 Screenshot 7 — the startup log showing the memory map (blur anything you don't want public).

 ## Step 4 — Finding the bootloader password